collocations.org

 PHRASES

-(often figurative) The player''s career is hanging by a thread after this latest injury to his knee.
+The player's career is hanging by a thread after this latest injury to his knee.

 2. connection between ideas, parts of a story, etc.